+- 34. Employees assigned to operate specialized equipment to perform welding duties on bins in the Solid Waste Section of Public Works, or welding on sweepers, solid waste vehicles, and bins in the Fleet Section of Public Works will receive \$12 per hour when operating such equipment as assigned by the Department.

+- 35. A \$200 biweekly differential will be provided to a maximum of four employees who become Certified Arborists in the Forestry Section of Parks and Recreation.
+Should more than four employees become Certified Arborists, the Department will identify and assign employees on a rotating basis such that only a maximum of four employees will receive the differential at any given time.

-- 34. Effective the beginning of the pay period following Council adoption (which is 12/13/2020), a \$200 biweekly differential will be provided to a maximum of four employees who become Certified Playground Safety Inspectors in the Landscape Section of Parks and Recreation.
+- 36. A \$200 biweekly differential will be provided to a maximum of four employees in the Landscape Services Supervisor, Senior Groundskeeper, and Groundskeeper classifications who become Certified Playground Safety Inspectors in the Landscape Section of Parks and Recreation.
 Should more than four employees become Certified Playground Safety Inspectors, the Department will identify and assign employees on a rotating basis such that only a maximum of four employees will receive the differential at any given time.

-- 35. Effective the beginning of the pay period following Council adoption (which is 12/13/2020), employees in the Senior Water Plant Mechanic, Water Plant Operator, Senior Water Plant Operator, Pipefitter Apprentice, Pipefitter, Pipefitter Operator, Cross Connection Control Specialist, and Water Meter Mechanic classifications will be eligible to receive the differentials listed below for obtaining any combination of additional Water Distribution Operator or Water Treatment Operator certifications issued by the State of California Department of Public Health above the certificates required of the minimum qualifications of their classification.
-Since this differential is cumulative, employees may only receive up to 3% even if more than three certificates are obtained.
+- 37. Employees in the Senior Water Plant Mechanic, Water Plant Mechanic, Water Plant Operator, Senior Water Plant Operator, Pipefitter Apprentice, Pipefitter, Pipefitter Operator, Cross Connection Control Specialist, and Water Meter Mechanic classifications will be eligible to receive the differentials listed below for obtaining any combination of additional certification levels of Water Distribution Operator or Water Treatment Operator certifications issued by the State of California Department of Public Health above the certificate levels required of the minimum qualifications of their classification.
+Employees may only receive up to 5% even if more than five certification levels are obtained.

+- Level 1 Distribution (D1): 1% of base pay.

+- Level 2 Distribution (D2): 1% of base pay.

 - Level 3 Distribution (D3): 1% of base pay.

 - Level 4 Distribution (D4): 1% of base pay.

 - Level 5 Distribution (D5): 1% of base pay.

+- Level 1 Treatment (T1): 1% of base pay.

+- Level 2 Treatment (T2): 1% of base pay.

 - Level 3 Treatment (T3): 1% of base pay.

 - Level 4 Treatment (T4): 1% of base pay.

 - Level 5 Treatment (T5): 1% of base pay.